Safeguarding adult reviews

 The DSAB SAR sub group is responsible for overseeing the implementation of recommendations and providing assurance to the Board that this has been achieved.

-Statement for publication of SAR20A learning brief
+Statement for publication of the SAR22A learning brief for ‘William’